eclipse-sumo/sumo/docs/web/docs/Simulation/Output/RouteProbe.md

 </additional>
 ```

-The following attributes are used within the `routeProble` element:
+The following attributes are used within the `routeProbe` element:

 | Attribute Name | Value Type  | Description                                       |
 | -------------- | ----------- | ------------------------------------------------- |